ElhamFadel/SEO/README.md

 algorithms(Ranking Factors),and the result of your search differs from the result of your colleagues, meaning that the search <br/> results are customized for you.
 ## How I can improve my Site's Ranking ? 🤔
-we should following best practices can make it easier for your website to be crawled, indexed, and recognized by search engines. so let's talk about `Ranking Factors` in this section
+we should following best practices can make it easier for your website to be crawled, indexed, and recognized by search engines. so let's talk about `Ranking Factors` in this section.
+## Ranking Factors:
+It means that search engines rank for results within certain criteria and algorithms.,<br />
+### **There are a set of important criteria in search engines : **